code-423n4/2024-03-revert-lend/README.md

 forge test
 ```

-If the `https://rpc.ankr.com/eth` fork url isn't working, please replace it your own rpc url (from the likes of Alchemy or Infura).
+If the `https://rpc.ankr.com/eth` fork url isn't working, please replace it with your own rpc url (from the likes of Alchemy or Infura).

 ## Slither